-When objects requested are cached, Codavel Performance Service is capable of serving them directly without performing calls to your servers, thus without the intervention of your servers.
+When objects requested are cached, Codavel Mobile CDN is capable of serving them directly without performing calls to your servers, thus without the intervention of your servers.

 Yes.
 Bolina protocol uses standard open-source cryptographic libraries, namely OpenSSL and Libsodium, which are used unmodified.
 Bolina security follows the TLS 1.3 guidelines for establishing secure connections, using cryptographic algorithms covered by the FIPS 140-2 recommendations.